 The camera and photos are two of the main areas that have been given a lot of focus on iOS 13.
 These features were not the main focus in iOS 12 but they were not completely ignored either.

 The camera has got a portrait Lighting mode as a part of iOS 12, while QR code reading has been automatic, as well as the ability to search for specific photos has been improved and you can search by events and as well as use multiple search terms at once.

 Now in iOS 13 you can change the intensity of light in Portrait Mode, as well as a new monochromatic feature has been added, that is photos can now be taken in black and white color.
 There also has been a redesigned editing experience that allows you to review each individual effect.
-It makes use of new editing tools right in the Photos app such as “Vibrance”, “Noise Reduction”, “Perspective correction”
+It makes use of new editing tools right in the Photos editor app such as “Vibrance”, “Noise Reduction”, “Perspective correction”

 The biggest change comes from how the photos are displayed with a new photos tab that can highlight shots from specific days, months or years.